NYCPlanning/data-engineering-code-interview/README.md

 ### Python Task 4: Spatial data processing

 At Data Engineering, we enhance datasets with geospatial attributes, such as point locations and administrative boundaries.
-To help us better understand the data from **Python Task 1**, we would like you to join the initial raw data to the some NYC administraive boundary of your chosing.
+To help us better understand the data from **Python Task 1**, we would like you to join the initial raw data to the an NYC administraive boundary of your chosing.
 Then create a choropleth map of count of complaints of a specific `complaint_type` of your choice.

 Depending on how you generate the map, you can store the map as a `.png` or `.html` under the `data` folder.
 Please add a title that accurately tells the reader what they are looking at.